 The reason I felt confident about making the jump was that I had made it so many times in my life.
 Every time I noticed the same thing.
 Before you do it, you’re nervous as hell.
 Then you take the leap and realize everything’s going to be fine.
 It’s not like I would have committed to making a living with magic and then given up after one gig falls through.
 You just work and hustle harder when you lose an opportunity.

-Anyway, it’s almost 2019 and I’ve got gigs booked all the way to the middle of next year.
+Anyway, it’s currently 2019 and I’ve got gigs booked all the way to the middle of next year.
 I make my living from lectures and conventions, selling my lecture notes and books, corporate gigs, private parties, weddings, trade shows, theater shows, you name it…

 Ask yourself, are you miserable at your job?
 Do you have the chops and wish that you could be a professional magician?
 If you don’t take that leap of faith and trust your talent, you’ll be stuck at that job you hate forever.
 You only get one shot at life.
 So why not spend it doing what you love and make a good living while you’re at it?
 I did and you can to.
 The secret is to believe in yourself and know that you’ll make it work.
 Take calculated risks, have a set plan, commit, and then jump.